 - a verbal or written apology,

-- · counselling, coaching, mentoring,
+- counselling, coaching, mentoring,

 - education and training,

 - medication or restorative engagement,

 - disciplinary action, such as verbal or written warning, suspension without pay,

 - administrative transfer,

 - termination of employment for cause.

-In determining the appropriate consequences, the Superintendent of Human Resource Services or designate, will take into account various factors which may include the nature of the violation of the policy, its severity, any other mitigating circumstances, including disciplinary record, and whether it is a first-time occurrence if the individual has previously violated the policy.
+In determining the appropriate consequences, the Superintendent of Human Resource Services or designate, will take into account various factors which may include the nature of the violation of the policy, its severity, any other mitigating circumstances, including disciplinary record, and whether it is a first-time occurrence or if the individual has previously violated the policy.

-Where a violation of the policy is determined, the Superintendent of Human Resource Services or designate, will also take any steps necessary to repair the effects of the harassing conduct on the complainant, on the workplace environment, and to prevent any further recurrences of harassment and/or discrimination within the organization.
+Where a complaint has been substantiated, the Superintendent of Human Resource Services or designate, will also take any steps necessary to repair the effects of the harassing conduct on the complainant including the workplace environment, with the goal of preventing any further recurrences of harassment within the organization.